JeffESchmitz/UdacityCapstoneReadme/README.md

 ## 5. Tech Details
 ### Getting Started

+Xcode 8 (using Swift 3) is required in order open, build and run the application in a simulator or on a device.

-Run the following command in root directory to populate CocoaPods.
+Before opening the workspace, navigate to the directory where the RideNiceRide.xcodeproj is located and run the following command to populate the required CocoaPods.
 ```bash
 pod install
 ```